special culture

 This content can also be viewed on the site it originates from.

-As much as I love watching wealthy women fight over inane things, I have to admit that I was a little tapped out on RHONY drama by the end of last season—which is what made the additon of two new cast members this season so exciting.
-“Friend of the Housewives” Rebecca Minkoff is an entertaining presence, if only because I’d love to figure out what makes a Jewish-slash-Scientologist accessories designer tick (fun fact: I once tried to assign a story on Minkoff’s then-little-known Scientology while working as an editor at a now-defunct fashion and art magazine, but was told that our parent company’s lawyers wouldn’t be able to shield the freelance writer from possible legal action if it ran), but the new RHONY addition who has genuinely stolen my heart is one Ms. Racquel Chevremont: curator, art collector, former model, mother of two, and culturally significant lesbian.
+Even though I adore observing affluent women quarrel over trivial matters, I must confess that by the conclusion of last season, I felt somewhat exhausted by RHONY conflict—which is why the arrival of two fresh cast members this season was so invigorating.
+“Friend of the Housewives” Rebecca Minkoff brings an amusing touch, if only because I’m intrigued to comprehend what fuels a Jewish-Scientologist accessories designer (interesting tidbit: I once attempted to commission a story on Minkoff’s then-obscure Scientology during my tenure as an editor at a now-closed fashion and art publication, but was advised that our parent company’s legal team wouldn’t be capable of protecting the freelance writer from potential litigation if it was published), yet the new RHONY member who has truly captured my affection is one Ms. Racquel Chevremont: curator, art collector, former model, parent of two, and a culturally significant lesbian.

 Killer Instincts: Eddie Redmayne Goes Deep on His Slick New Assassin Drama, The Day of the Jackal

-By now, there’s already been much buzz surrounding Illinoise, the stage musical/dance performance based on Sufjan Stevens’s hallowed album Illinois.
-Since its premiere at Bard College in New York last spring, reviews for the production have been unanimously rhapsodic.
-After Bard, Illinoise traveled to Chicago’s Shakespeare Theater, the Park Avenue Armory, and finally to Broadway, where it opens tonight at the St. James Theatre—just in time to be eligible for the 2024 Tony Awards.
+By this point, considerable excitement has built around Illinoise, the theatrical production/dance show inspired by Sufjan Stevens’s revered album Illinois.
+Receiving its initial performance at Bard College in New York last spring, feedback for the show has been universally enthusiastic.
+Following its time at Bard, Illinoise made stops at Chicago’s Shakespeare Theater, the Park Avenue Armory, and ultimately reached Broadway, where it debuts this evening at the St. James Theatre—just in time for it to be considered for the 2024 Tony Awards.

-Justin Peck—who directed and choreographed the production and cowrote the book with Pulitzer Prize–winning playwright Jackie Sibblies Drury—was about 17 when he first listened to the album, and there was no going back.
-(In the Illinoise pamphlet, you’ll find an essay from Jessica Dessner, an artist, writer, former dancer, and close associate of Stevens who recalls a Facebook message she received from Peck more than a decade ago expressing his desire to meet with Stevens.)
-Peck’s profound appreciation for Stevens has resulted in several direct collaborations at the New York City Ballet (where Peck is a resident choreographer), which began with a composition for the ballet Year of the Rabbit in 2012.
+Justin Peck—both the director and choreographer of the performance and coauthor of the script with Pulitzer Prize–winning dramatist Jackie Sibblies Drury—was roughly 17 when he first heard the album, and from then on, there was no turning back.
+(Inside the Illinoise program, there’s an article by Jessica Dessner, an artist, author, former dancer, and close collaborator of Stevens who recalls a message on Facebook she got from Peck over ten years ago showing his wish to connect with Stevens.)
+Peck’s deep admiration for Stevens has led to numerous direct partnerships at the New York City Ballet (where Peck serves as a resident choreographer), starting with a score for the ballet Year of the Rabbit in 2012.

 Photo: Liz Lauren, 2024